18 Retirement Money Mistakes People Still Make (And How You Can Avoid Them)

 Retirees are frequent targets for scams, phishing, fake investments, and bogus IRS calls are just the start.
 The Federal Trade Commission reports that older Americans lose billions to fraud each year, and that number keeps rising.

-Staying informed and consulting a trusted advisor before making financial decisions is your best defense.
+Staying informed and consulting a trusted advisor before making decisions helps you avoid costly financial mistakes in retirement.

 Taking On Too Much Investment Risk: A Move That Can Wreck Retirement Plans